-Issue 4: WiFi connection is spotty
+Issue 4: Wi-Fi connection is spotty

 Cause: If we’ve said it once, we’ve said it a million times: your router transmits waves, and when these are weak at your location, you’re going to have connection issues.
-In this case, you may have been able to connect to the network but now service is patchy at best.
-The cause is simple — you’re too far away for the frequency you’re trying to use.
+In this case, you may have been able to connect to the network but now the service is patchy at best.
+The cause is simple — you’re too far away from the frequency you’re trying to use.

 How to Fix: There are two different ways you can fix this issue.
 First, move closer to the router if you can.
 This is the easiest way to attempt to solve the problem and maybe all you need to do.

 The second way is to use a different frequency band than you normally would.
 By default, your router uses the 2.4GHz band, which is weaker than the 5GHz many router models have available.
 If your router supports 5GHz, you should switch to this instead- it usually appears as a different network in your Wi-Fi list, with a “5GHz” or “5G” as part of the name.

 If you have a large home, an extender might be a more practical solution.
 It will amplify the signal from your router so that it can reach the areas of your house that usually suffer from poor coverage.

 Cause: If things have suddenly slowed down, it’s highly likely you can point to another person to take the blame — someone else is eating up your bandwidth!
 Make sure to check your own computer first though, especially if you’re running multiple programs in the background.